Only Send What You Need: Learning to Communicate Efficiently in Federated Multilingual Machine Translation: Experimental Results

-\textbf{Parameters used in MAML module.} To explore the impact of the number of neurons on performance, we keep the learning parameters consistent while varying the number of neurons in the hidden layer of the MAML module.
+The default structure of our MAML module is an MLP network with one hidden layer containing 100 neurons.
+To explore the impact of the number of neurons on performance, we keep the learning parameters consistent while varying the number of neurons in the hidden layer of the MAML module.
 In Figure~\ref{fig:ablation_neruon_unmt}, we see that using more neurons in the MAML module generally leads to improved results in terms of sacreBLEU score and tensor savings.
 The performance gain from using more neurons is intuitive since it provides additional degrees of freedom for learning optimization.
 However, it is important to note that using more neurons also incurs higher resource requirements during system construction.